ak9886/STEPv3/README.md

 # STEPv3
-This is a repository for the 3rd iteration of our STEP classes<br>
+This is a repository for the 3rd iteration of our STEP classes.<br>
-This is where I'll add my STEP files
+This is where I'll add my STEP files.